Promoting Gender Equality: Paid Family Leave + Universal Childcare

 Call for Poster and Postcard Designs In Support of Job Protected Paid Family Leave

-Small Fries, Full Lives Collective are looking for designers, artists, friends to help design images that can graphically represent the importance of Job Protected Paid Family Leave for California communities!
-More info & design guidelines
+Small Fries, Full Lives Collective put out a call for designers, artists, friends to help design images that graphically represent the importance of Job Protected Paid Family Leave for California communities!
+More info & design results!

 Thursday, May 4th – 7 to 8:30pm